 Depending on the group and instructor, workshop sessions may include other activities beyond the critiques, such as in-class exercises and consideration of additional texts and pertinent, broader craft topics.
-Some groups take on “homework” during the Conference week, including revision work on their manuscripts, or generation of new material.
+Some groups take on “homework” during the Conference week, including targeted revision assignments or generation of new material.

 The extremely well-attended and high-energy Participant Readings take place in the late afternoon, organized according to workshop groups.
 Readings by faculty follow dinner, with the evening capped off by a social gathering or special event.
 Nighttime highlights include an open-mic session with the Vermont-based improvisatory ensemble, Po-Jazz.
 The Conference also takes a night off from readings for a house party and campfire at the nearby home of the Conference director.

 For some participants, personal writing time is a priority.
 Others prefer to soak up as much stimulation and interaction as possible during the Conference week.
 We don't leave large, unstructured blocks in the PWC schedule.
-Instead, we present a full calendar that leaves each writer to pick and choose which events to attend.
+Instead, we present a full calendar that leaves each writer to select which events to attend.
 Participants sometimes find it difficult to skip any offerings, but we view that as a good problem to have as a Conference.

 Location & Accommodations

 For writers making the pilgrimage to VCFA, Montpelier and the surrounding Green Mountains are themselves a real draw.
-Our peaceful, hilltop quadrangle is a short walk from “downtown” in the nation’s smallest, and arguably most charming, state capitol.
-Visit here to learn more about Montpelier and getting to and from VCFA.
+Our peaceful, hilltop quadrangle is a short walk from “downtown” in the nation’s smallest, and arguably most charming, state capital.

 Most attendees opt for on-campus housing, for the convenience and camaraderie.
 These are simple dormitory accommodations, with a choice of single or shared rooms, and shared baths except in special-needs situations (and according to availability).
 Full meal service is provided by the resident staff and students of the New England Culinary Institute.
 For those who don’t care to stay in the dorm, Montpelier offers a range of hotels, inns, motels and guest houses.